Featured On: PrefixMag.com

 A particular point that stood out to me:

-"It now feels really natural to want to express regret -- not an apology (that's for institutions; Congress was right to step forward) but deep regret and sadness about what happened, fellow citizen to fellow citizen.
+I think the last paragraph of that drives home exactly why I think the apology is useless.
+"I'm sorry" is not going to bring better schools to poor neighborhoods.
+"I'm sorry" is not going to give me access to those "certain" jobs that seem to continue to be dominated by the same group.
+"I'm sorry" is not going undo the labeling and stereotypes derived from racism that cause men to empty 59 shots into a man lying on the ground."It now feels really natural to want to express regret -- not an apology (that's for institutions; Congress was right to step forward) but deep regret and sadness about what happened, fellow citizen to fellow citizen.
 I try to imagine what it would be like if we went so far as to extend tenderness toward each other.
 We could actually all use more of it when we're talking about race, racism and anything to do with slavery.

 "Instead, we are full of protestations, distrust, dismissiveness, resentments.
 For those of us who are white, what's the resistance really about?
 It may be, at core, that we don't want to feel guilty or blamed or responsible for the outrage of slavery.
 I didn't.